chuckreynolds/WPFBOGP/readme.txt

 * Updated the screenshot to reflect new admin settings page look
 * Start dating releases in changelog and backdate some previous releases.
 I find this very useful, at times, in other plugins so I'm doing it too and so should everybody
 * Version bump.
 Not that it matters but had messy dev environments with many ppl so needed to go above that.
 And cause Jordan 23!
+* Also to note - trying to be better at Semantic Versioning - semver.org

 = 2.0.11 =
 *Release Date - 2014-07-31*